-But let’s face it… those traditional rose and baby’s breath corsages are kind of outdated.
-Florists put baby’s breath in pretty much every arrangement in the 1990s, so any corsage with baby’s breath in it screams vintage, and not in the cool way!
+But let’s face it… those traditional rose and baby’s breath corsages are outdated.
+Florists put baby’s breath in pretty much every arrangement in the 1990s, so any corsage with baby’s breath in it screams vintage, and not in a cool way!

-Corsages are easily updated by putting trendy flowers and plants in them, though.
+Corsages are easily updated by putting trendy flowers and plants in them.
 And what’s trendier than succulents?

 If you want to learn how to make a succulent corsage that will be the envy of all your friends, then keep on reading!